dot CMS

 FAQs

-Permissions define who is allowed to perform an action; approvals define what must happen before an action (like publishing) is allowed.
+Permissions define who is allowed to perform an action; approvals define what must happen before an action, like publishing, is allowed.
 A governed CMS enforces both as distinct, complementary controls.
-Permissions are typically set at the role level—an Author role may be able to create and edit content but never publish directly.
+Permissions are typically set at the role level; an Author role may be able to create and edit content but never publish directly.
 Approvals layer on top: even if a user's role technically permits a publishing action, an approval workflow can require sign-off from a Legal Reviewer or Senior Editor before the system releases the content.
-The critical distinction is that permissions are about capability (what you can do) while approvals are about process (what must be verified before you do it).
-Platforms like dotCMS and Sitecore XM Cloud enforce both as system-level controls, not just documented guidelines that teams are expected to follow manually.
+The critical distinction is that permissions are about capability (what you can do), while approvals are about process (what must be verified before you do it). dotCMS enforces both as system-level controls, not documented guidelines teams are expected to follow manually.

-In a CMS context, least privilege means each user account or role is granted only the minimum access required to perform its specific function—nothing more.
+In a CMS context, least privilege means each user account or role is granted only the minimum access required to perform its specific function, nothing more.
 A copywriter doesn't need access to publish, manage users, or edit templates; a regional editor doesn't need access to global site settings or another brand's content tree.
 This principle, formally defined by NIST and referenced in ISO access-control frameworks, limits the blast radius of mistakes and reduces the attack surface if an account is compromised.
-In practice, it means your CMS should support granular roles (not just "Admin" and "Editor"), and those roles should map precisely to the pages, content types, tools, and publishing actions each function genuinely requires.
-When evaluating platforms, ask vendors to demonstrate how they restrict a junior author from accessing publishing controls or admin settings—and verify that the restriction applies through the API, not just the UI.
+In practice, your CMS should support granular roles, not just "Admin" and "Editor", mapped precisely to the pages, content types, tools, and publishing actions each function genuinely requires.
+When evaluating platforms, ask vendors to demonstrate how they restrict a junior author from accessing publishing controls or admin settings, and verify the restriction applies through the API, not just the UI.

 For many marketing teams, the answer depends on what's on the page.
-If content includes regulated claims, legal disclosures, pricing, eligibility criteria, or compliance-required policy language, then auditability is often a formal requirement—not just a best practice.
-In regulated industries (financial services, healthcare, pharma, insurance), content changes may need to be defensible in an audit or legal review, which means being able to show exactly who changed what, when, what it said before, and who approved the change.
-The audit-record standard described in NIST SP 800-53 AU-3 outlines the baseline fields that a defensible log should capture: event type, time, source, outcome, and identity.
-Even for teams without formal compliance obligations, audit trails are operationally valuable—they help diagnose publishing errors, reverse accidental changes, and establish accountability across distributed content teams.
+If content includes regulated claims, legal disclosures, pricing, eligibility criteria, or compliance-required policy language, auditability is often a formal requirement, not just a best practice.
+In regulated industries (financial services, healthcare, pharma, insurance), content changes may need to be defensible in an audit or legal review: who changed what, when, what it said before, and who approved the change.
+NIST SP 800-53 AU-3 outlines the baseline fields a defensible log should capture: event type, time, source, outcome, and identity.
+Even without formal compliance obligations, audit trails are operationally valuable: they help diagnose publishing errors, reverse accidental changes, and establish accountability across distributed content teams.
 When evaluating a CMS, ask specifically whether approval-step actions (not just edits) are recorded in the audit log, and whether that log is exportable.

-Yes—the assumption that headless CMS means marketers must work in raw content forms or rely on engineers to preview changes is increasingly outdated.
-A growing number of platforms now support visual editing layers that sit on top of headless content delivery, letting authors edit in context on a real rendered page while governance controls remain fully enforced in the background. dotCMS explicitly positions this capability as "visual headless" and implements it through its Universal Visual Editor (UVE), which supports in-context editing even when content is delivered via headless APIs.
-The key requirement is that the visual editing layer respects the same workflow and permission rules as the headless delivery layer—otherwise you create a governance gap where marketers can bypass approvals through the visual editor even when the API is locked down.
+Yes.
+The assumption that headless CMS means marketers must work in raw content forms or rely on engineers to preview changes is increasingly outdated.
+A growing number of platforms support visual editing layers on top of headless content delivery, letting authors edit in context on a real rendered page while governance controls remain fully enforced in the background. dotCMS positions this as "visual headless" via its Universal Visual Editor, which supports in-context editing even when content is delivered via headless APIs.
+The requirement that matters: the visual editing layer has to respect the same workflow and permission rules as the headless delivery layer, otherwise you get a governance gap where marketers can bypass approvals through the visual editor even when the API is locked down.
 When evaluating any headless platform that claims visual editing, test specifically that a publish action triggered from the visual editor is still subject to the same approval workflow as one triggered from the content form.

-1. Decide if you need enterprise-grade enforcement + evidence (most compliance-led teams do).
+1. Decide if you need enterprise-grade enforcement and evidence.
+Most compliance-led teams do.

 2. Run a demo against the checklist: RBAC, workflow gates, audit history, versioning/rollback, visual editing, and scale.